How to Apply

 Bloomington, IN 47408

-**Please note: Financial aid applications are due no later than February 12th, 2016.
+**Please note: Financial aid applications are due September 23, 2016

 Financial Aid may be awarded to families who have a total family income under $35,000 per year.
 Families with multiple children may have a higher income if qualify for reduced school lunch fees.
 For more information about whether or not you qualify for reduced school lunch fees, please CLICK HERE.
 International students may apply for a merit-based awards but are not eligible for financial aid.
 Only U.S. citizens and Permanent Legal Residents may apply for financial aid.

 Use the online registration procedure to create your student record.
 Tuition payment is not required at this time.
 Pay only the registration fee and financial aid fee at this time.